resetting-eu/Carrying_Capacity_Calculator/UserStories.md

-# User Stories for the Physical Carrying Capacity Calculator for Pedestrians
+# User Stories for this calculator

 ## Functional User Stories